Ratimon/redprint-optimism-contracts-examples/README.md

-<h1>📚 POC : OPStack Contracts 's Deployment Pipeline using Redprint 📚</h1>
+<h1>📚OPStack Contracts 's Deployment Pipeline using Redprint Toolkit 📚</h1>

-This repo shows how `Redprint` works. it includes a template experiment **OPstack** features.
-This can be done by modifying their smart contracts components using our [`Redprint Wizard`](https://github.com/Ratimon/redprint-wizard).
+This repo shows how `Redprint` works. it includes a template experimenting **OPstack** features.
+This is shown by modifying their smart contracts components using our [`Redprint Wizard`](https://github.com/Ratimon/redprint-wizard).
 Then, [`redprint-forge`](https://github.com/Ratimon/redprint-forge) could be used to deploy such customized contracts in production.

 Hence, this acts an educational place to study OPStack component at smart contract level.